niteshsharmacodes/neutts-ultimate/README.md

 audio = tts.generate(long_text, smart_chunking=True)
 ```

+Do subscribe to my youtube channel for more such releases! - https://www.youtube.com/@TheOracleGuy_AI

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.